BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 When glucose is in excess in the blood, the liver captures it and stores it as glycogen, a molecule discovered by C. Bernard.
 Conversely, when the blood is too low in glucose, the liver transforms its glycogen reserves into glucose, which it pours into the blood.

-NERVES, BLOOD VESSELS & BLOOD FLOW REGULATION
+NERVES, BLOOD VESSELS, & BLOOD FLOW REGULATION

 Examining the effects of isolating, or exciting certain parts of the cervical sympathetic nerve, resulted in different blood flow pressures in the head.

-This discovery of the vasomotor system also established the existence of both vasodilator and vasoconstrictor nerves, that assist in regulation of the blood supply under excitation.
+This discovery of the vasomotor system established the existence of both vasodilator and vasoconstrictor nerves, that assist in regulation of the blood supply under excitation.

 EARLY ADVOCATE OF THE MODERN DAY SCIENTIFIC METHOD